Samana, India: Places to visit

-Thada Sahib is a beautiful Historical Gurudwara.
+Thada Sahib is a Historical Gurudwara.
 Guru Tegh Bahadur Ji came to this place when he was on the way to Delhi.
 Guru Tegh Bahadur Ji came here to the place of Sai Anayat Ali.
 Adjoining was the area of a cruel Muslim, who had thrown cow bones in the well when Guru Sahib's Sikh went there for water.
 After that Guru Sahib got a well dug there.